Dooka-Packages/Dooka-Portfolio/resource/Unicode-Plus/subpacks/glyph_E1_Unicode_List.md

 > <h2>List Unicode - Glyph_E1</h2>
-> Test the Unicode in your chat by coping the Unicode depending on the In game image next to it, then paste it into your chat.
+> Test E1 Unicode by copying the Unicode hex symbole into chat depending on the In-Game image it displays.

 |   Name    |   Unicode   |  In game  |   Name    |   Unicode   |  In game  |   Name    |   Unicode   |  In game  |
 |:---------:|:-----------:|:---------:|:---------:|:-----------:|:---------:|:---------:|:-----------:|:---------:|